 - each service architecture is unique, decentralized (although loose coupling necessitates frequent and extensive communication), resilient (a single microservice malfunction should not disrupt the entire application), and API-oriented

-All elements within the system communicate with each other via an Application Programming Interface (API).
+All elements (microservices) within a MACH architecture communicate with each other via an Application Programming Interface (API).

-API is an orchestrator in a decoupled, microservice-based ecosystem.
+API is an orchestrator in a decoupled, microservice-based ecosystem, which specifies how software components should interact.
 It is responsible for sending and receiving requests for only necessary data.
 The data is gathered at dedicated backend microservices and transformed into a relevant outcome.
 This outcome is exposed at the frontend layer.
-API specifies how software components should interact.

 In other words, an API creates an interface framework to deal with the logic without the need to learn anything more about what's underneath the bonnet.
-API masks the complexity and makes it easy to use in the broader loosely coupled systems (e.g. modern eCommerce architecture).
+API masks the complexity and makes it easy to use in the broader loosely coupled systems (i.e. composable architecture ).

 This way, cloud infrastructure provides sophisticated scaling capabilities to meet growing demands that occur over time.
 Thanks to the cloud, enterprises can use commerce service as a whole or its separate components as needed without deploying and re-deploying solutions.